| java.lang.Object | |

 Closes this output stream and releases any system resources associated with

 this stream.
-The general contract of close
+The general contract of close is that it closes the

 output stream.
 A closed stream cannot perform output operations and cannot be